Landmark Inn State Historic Site: Hotel

-In addition to serving as a state historic site, the Landmark Inn is also a bed-and-breakfast-style hotel with eight rooms or overnight stays.
+In addition to serving as a state historic site, the Landmark Inn is also a hotel with eight rooms or overnight stays.
 The guest rooms are furnished with antiques and historical reproductions that are representative of the 1850s, 1880s, and 1920s, depending on the room.
 While the rooms have furnishings that reinforce the historical interpretation of the site, they also have modern conveniences, such as electricity, indoor plumbing, and climate control systems.
 Televisions and radios are not provided but free Wi-Fi is available.